-Associate of Applied Science in Construction Technology Degree Requirements The following are the course requirements for completion of an Associate of Applied Science in Construction Technology degree.
-Students
+Associate of Applied Science in Construction Technology Degree Requirements

+The following are the course requirements for completion of an Associate of Applied Science in Construction Technology degree.
+Students should see an advisor to customize their educational plans.

+Area Writing and Speaking: (1 Semester 2 Credits) Grade Credits

-ENGL 101
+ENGL 101 3

-ENGL 219 3 CJ 130 3 Math: (6 credits) 3 MATH 120 3 STAT 145 3 Physical and Natural Sciences: (7-8 Credits) 3-4
+ENGL 102 3

+ENGL 219 3

-CJ 130
+CJ 130 3

-Math: (6 credits) MATH 120 3 STAT 145 3 Physical and Natural Sciences: (7-8 Credits)
+Math: (6 credits)

-MATH 120 3 STAT 145 3 Physical and Natural Sciences: (7-8 Credits) 3-4
+MATH 120 3

-STAT 145
+STAT 145 3

-Physical and Natural Sciences: (7-8 Credits)
+Physical and Natural Scien nces: (7-8 Cre edits)

-3-4 3-4
+- 3-4

 3-4

-Select two courses from the UNM Core Curriculum one of which must include
+Select two courses from the UNI Social and Behavioral Scient must include a lab.

-a lab.

-Social and Behavioral Sciences: (3 credits)

 PSY 105 or SOC 101 3

 Humanities: (6 credits)

 3

+. .
 3

-Select two courses from the UNM Core Curriculum in Humanities.
+Select two courses from the UNI M Core Curricul lum in Humaniti es.

 Fine Arts: (2 credits)

 ARTS 123 2

-Foreign Language: (3 cre edits)
+Foreign Language: (3 credits)

 SPAN 101 3

 Electives: (6 credits)

 3

 3

-Students must consult with ar 1 advisor to g et a list of appro ved elective courses.
+Students must consult wit h an advisor to get a list of approved elective courses.
+Co

-Construction Technolog y Core Req uirements: (1 5 Credits)
+struction Technology Core Requirements: (15 Credits)

 CNST 293 3

 CNST 293 3

 CNST 293 3

-S 101L 6
+JS 101L 6

-Fotal Required: (60 credi Students transferring to UNM ther 4 year instit utions should be

-aware that core curriculum requirements are not necessarily met upon the completion of this degree.
+Students transferring to UNM Main and other 4 year institutions should be aware that core curriculum requirements are not necessarily met upon the completion of this degree.

-Digital Media Arts Associate of Applied Science in Digital Media Arts
+Associate of Applied Science in Digital Media Arts